 13. Upgrade your smart lighting to simplify life

 “Thanks to advances in technology, and an increasing desire for full controllability in our homes, Bluetooth-controlled lighting will start to become the norm," says Piero de Marchis.
 "Advances in LED lighting, both in appearance and technology, mean that complete connectivity is more possible than ever before.

 "Bluetooth controls and receivers can now work in tandem with standard switches, so one touch of a fingertip on your smartphone can gently transform the ambience and mood of any specific area."

 These types of lighting are also easy to retrofit, and are more versatile and changeable than hard-wired smart lighting systems, allowing homeowners to get to know their lighting needs and amend and add to any smart set-ups as they continue to live in their home.

-Lighting upwards is something that shouldn't be overlooked in 2022, especially when considering lighting ideas for vaulted ceilings.
-By illuminating ceilings, roofs and around roof glazing, you can draw the eye up at night and ensure your architecture is well-defined no matter the time of day.
+Uplights are a great way to bring a space to life too.
+By illuminating ceilings, roofs and beams, you can draw the eye up at night and ensure your architecture is well-defined no matter the time of day.